 Kaupthing Bank Luxembourg, Geneva Branch is a branch of Kaupthing Bank Luxembourg.

 The main services offered at KT Lux, Geneva Branch were private banking and asset management for private and institutional clients, as well as advisory services in alternative investments for qualified investors.
 The entity is in an insolvency process and all assets have been frozen.
+Depositors have now been paid back to a certain extent in accordance with the Deposit Protection of Swiss Banks and Securities Dealers.

 Kaupthing Bank US is a wholly owned subsidiary of the Bank established in 2000.
 The entity focused on securities brokerage and investment banking.
-The entity is in the process of closing and winding down.
+The entity is in its final stages of being closed and wound down.

-The Bank's subsidiary in Japan was solvent and has been closed down.
+The Bank's subsidiary in Japan has been closed down without the need for any insolvency proceeding.
 The Bank's subsidiary in Hong Kong is in insolvent liquidation.